playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 <iframe loading="lazy" src="https://playcanv.as/e/p/dvJYXs1Y/" title="Real-time Multiplayer with Photon - including matchmaking"></iframe>

-*Mouse click to move*
+*Click on the floor to move*

 The complete project including matchmaking can be found [here][1].

-Photon, also known as PUN in Unity, is used in a variety of game titles, and a JavaScript SDK for Photon is also available for free for projects with up to 20 CCU
+Photon (also known as PUN) is used in many games and has a JavaScript SDK available for HTML5 games.
+Photon is for free for projects with up to 20 online players (CCU).

 ### In this tutorial, you will learn

-- How to use Photon SDK
+- How to add Photon SDK to PlayCanvas
-- Multiplayer implementation

-### Tutorial Project

-<iframe loading="lazy" src="https://playcanv.as/e/p/sLGr3Ql2/" title="Real-time Multiplayer with Photon - a simple project"></iframe>
+- Multiplayer implementation with Photon

-*Arrow keys to move.*

-You can find the [tutorial project here][2].

 # Setup

 ## PlayCanvas Project

-Use an empty PlayCanvas project.
+We start by forking the [tutorial project here][2].

 ![Empty Project][3]